SkeloGH/pirn/README.md

 Returns the list of fields to ignore for the specified client.
 If no clientId is provided, the list of fields to ignore for all clients will be returned.

+#### `removeIgnoreField(clientId: string, field: string)`

+Removes a field from the list of fields to ignore for the specified client.
+If no clientId is provided, the field will be removed from the list of fields to ignore for all clients.
+Returns the `ignoreFields` array.

+#### `removeIgnoreFields(clientId: string, fields: string[])`

+Removes multiple fields from the list of fields to ignore for the specified client or clients.
+See `removeIgnoreField()` for more information.

 #### `addIgnoreTable(clientId: string, table: string)` or `addIgnoreCollection(clientId: string, collection: string)`

 Adds a table/collection to ignore when fetching data from a client.
 The table/collection will be ignored for all queries executed on the client.
 The table/collection must be added before calling `fetch()`.
 Returns the `ignoreTables` array.
 See [Client Options](#client-options) for more information.